nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

 ![image2](_static/instruction-on-how-to-start-developing-on-nopcommerce/image2.png)

-In there you will also see a solution file with extension of `.sln`, please double click that solution file to open nopCommerce project in you visual studio.
+In there you will also see a solution file with extension of `.sln`, please double click that solution file to open nopCommerce project in you Visual Studio.

-### Step 3: Running nopCommerce project using visual studio
+### Step 3: Running nopCommerce project using Visual Studio

 nopCommerce does not require you to have any further configuration just to run the project. nopCommerce is ready to run out of the box.
-So, now you can run project using visual studio by hitting ctrl+f5 or just f5 to run project in debugging mode, or you can run using physical button with play icon in visual studio.
+So, now you can run project using Visual Studio by hitting ctrl+F5 or just F5 to run project in debugging mode, or you can run using physical button with play icon in Visual Studio.
 After you run the project for the first time you will see a installation page like below:

 ![image3](_static/instruction-on-how-to-start-developing-on-nopcommerce/nop_install.jpg)